visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 .. figure:: images/MakingItPretty-AnnotationObjectImageExample.png

-   An Example of a visualization with two overlayed image annotations
+   An Example of a visualization with two overlaid image annotations

 The first step in incorporating an image annotation into a visualization is to choose the file that contains the image that will serve as the